 - Lap unfilled portion under next sack.

 - Press firmly in place.

 Alerts, evacuations, loss and worry – floods can affect us all.
 If you are feeling stressed or anxious, you are not alone.
-Here are some things you can do to manage.

 Stress takes a toll on your physical and mental health.
 Eating well, exercising and getting enough sleep lowers stress and helps us cope.

 Talking helps, whether it’s with family, friends, a doctor or counsellor.
 Crisis lines are available to listen and help any time.
 You can contact:

 - BC Mental Health Support Line, available 24 hours a day at 310-6789 (no area code)